Read and write stem/multistream audio files

 (stems, samples, channels).
 An detailed documentation of the

 read_stems can be viewed here.
 Note, a small stems excerpt from The Easton Ellises, licensed under Creative Commons CC BY-NC-SA 3.0 is included and can be accessed using

 Individual substreams of the stem file can be read by passing the corresponding stem id (starting from 0):

 Read excerpts (set seek position)

-to read an excerpt from the stem instead of the full file, you can provide start (
+Excerpts from the stem instead of the full file can be read by providing start (

 start) and duration (